 The Ironmana is the centerpiece of the week’s activities in Bora Bora.
 A highly competitive test for elite water endurance athletes, the winner is determined by a point-score tallied on each competitor’s performance in every discipline disputed during the festival.
 The approach ensures fierce competition from the outset.
 The events & courses change annually – organiser Stephan Lambert loves the element of surprise, to say the very least!

-To get a feel for what lies ahead take a look at the Bora Bora Liquid Festival for 2013 ….……… with a drop of ‘liquid amber’, of course, in one’s hand!
+To get a feel for what lies ahead in the Waterman Tahiti Tour take a look at the Bora Bora Liquid Festival for 2013 ….……… with a drop of ‘liquid amber’, of course, in one’s hand!

 During the Bora Bora Ironmana Liquid Festival, aside from the Tour Championships & the Ironmana there are fun relay races, kids programmes, beach-side live entertainment & traditional Tahitian dance (tamure) shows.
 The Bora Bora Ironmana Liquid Festival puts much back into the community – it is extremely satisfying to see elite international athletes giving freely of their time to local adolescents is a series of ‘fun’ exercises involving the various disciplines undertaken in the competition.
 Here are some photos from this year’s ‘introduction to water sports’ for the kids – the excited look of their faces says it all: